kitenko/LiteTraining/README.md

 ### Running the Training Script

-You must specify the configuration file path using the --config argument:
+You must specify the configuration file path using the `--config` argument:

 ```bash
 python main.py --config path/to/your_config.yaml
 ```

 ### Command-Line Arguments
 The training script accepts several command-line arguments:

 - `--config`: Path to the configuration YAML file.
 - `--test`: Runs the test phase without training the model.
 - `--val`: Runs the validation phase without training the model.
 - `--predict`: Runs the prediction phase without training the model.
 - `--ckpt_path`: Path to a model checkpoint file for testing or validation phases.

-**Note**: If neither `--test`, `--val`, nor `--predict` is specified, the script will default to the training phase.
+Note: If neither `--test`, `--val`, nor `--predict` is specified, the script will default to the training phase.

 ## Configuration Overview
 The training process is highly configurable via a YAML configuration file.
 Below is an overview of the main sections in `config.yaml` and what they control.

 ### 1. General Configuration